What is mobile home insurance and what does it cover?

 Many insurance companies will offer you what they call "actual cash value" in your claims settlement.
 Actual cash value, or ACV, is calculated by subtracting depreciation from the replacement cost of the item.
-With this added coverage, you receive the exact cost it would take to replace your mobile home or other item, regardless of depreciation.
+With this added coverage, you receive the exact cost it would take to replace your mobile home or another item, regardless of depreciation.

 Personal Property Endorsements

-Something you may want to consider are what insurance companies refer to as “floaters,” “riders” or “endorsements.”
+Something you may also want to consider is what insurance companies refer to as “floaters,” “riders,” or “endorsements.”
 Essentially, a floater is an additional coverage for a high-priced category of an item that exceeds the normal limits on your policy.
 For example, someone on your mobile home policy owns a very expensive ring that is valued at $12,000.
 Because most insurance companies limit their coverage for jewelry well below that value, you would need an endorsement or floater to help ensure your jewelry is properly covered.
 While it varies by company, floaters extend to other items as well as jewelry—such as works of art, musical equipment, and even firearms.

 Original Owner Discount

-If you are the original owner and titleholder of your mobile home, some companies will offer you a discount.
+If you are the original owner and title holder of your mobile home, some companies will offer you a discount.
 The amount varies, but can averages around 5%.

 A multi-policy discount is a very common discount across insurance companies and extends to any type of insurance policy.
 Auto and renters, auto and homeowners, and auto and mobile home are common examples.
-When considering purchasing mobile home, consider who you insure your car or other asset with in order to be eligible for a multi-policy discount.
+When considering purchasing a mobile home, consider who you insure your car or other assets with in order to be eligible for a multi-policy discount.